Leveraging Synthetic Data for Question Answering with Multilingual LLMs in the Agricultural Domain: Limitations

 \section{Limitations}

-There are several limitations to our work.
+There are several limitations in our work.
 First, the dataset created and the methodology used in this study include only textual data.
 However, in real-world scenarios, farmers may have image-based queries such as pictures of crops or pests/diseases.
 It is not addressed by our current approach.
 Our future work will focus on building a multimodal and multilingual dataset that can handle both textual and visual input.
 It will also incorporate a wider range of Indian languages.
 Second, human evaluation was done only on a subset of the dataset, due to the resource-intensive nature of the task.
 In future, a more comprehensive human evaluation across the entire dataset is necessary to ensure LLM's efficacy and deployment.
-Another limitation is that is that our experiments were conducted using relatively smaller LLMs (7B to 8B parameter range) due to limited computational resources.
+Another limitation is that our experiments were conducted using relatively smaller LLMs (7B to 8B parameter range) due to limited computational resources.
 In future, the effect of using larger LLMs on performance can be explored.
 Our current work does not account for dynamic contextual factors such as weather conditions or soil health, which are often important in generating accurate and dynamic advisories.
 Integrating such contextual data through various APIs in an agentic framework can enable adaptive and real-time responses and it is an important direction for our future work.
+As the next step, we plan to further validate our results through field testing with farmers.
+We also plan to explore techniques such as RAG or LLM agents to get up-to-date information on current weather, crop prices, etc.